- This commment is unpublished.· 18/03/2022@Nick Hello Nick,

 In the middle, you see the date you entered Peru; above the number of days you were given and below the immigration control post where you entered.

-If you didn't get an entry stamp or want more or official info, you have to check your TAM virtual (see below option 2 to 5).
+If you can't find your entry stamp or want more or official info, you have to check your TAM virtual (see below option 2 to 5).

 Checking your TAM virtual and getting the confirmation of how many days you got was easily and quickly done on the Migraciones website for many years.
 When the new Migraciones online platform, the Agencia Digital, was introduced in 2020, this option didn’t work anymore and you had to check there (see option 3 and 5).